Finns Party: 2020s

 Finns Party MP Vilhelm Junnila spoke at an event organized in memory of victims of a terrorist attack in 2019.
 His participation in the event was criticised in the media due to the event being organized by the NRM and Soldiers of Odin.
+Junnila had also previously used the 14/88 as his campaign slogan, "Vote on the 14th, 88."
 The matter was especially brought up in the media after the formation of the Orpo Cabinet in 2023, where he was appointed Minister of Economic Affairs.
 Junnila survived a vote of no-confidence, but announced his resignation from the cabinet afterwards.
-He was replaced by Wille Rydman, who gained attention for his multiple nazi-related controversies after his appointment.
+He was replaced by Wille Rydman, who gained attention for his multiple nazi-related controversies after his appointment, such as describing himself as a Nazi.

 Viljam Nyman, a Finns Party Lapland area board member became a leader of the Atomwaffen Division's Finnish chapter and a prominent adherent to the satanic Order of Nine Angles (ONA).
 Nyman's associate, a Finns party member born in 1980 and a fellow accelerationism and ONA adherent had dozens of his writings published by the official Finns party organ, Suomen Uutiset.
 Both were suspected of planning murders and terrorist attacks, and Nyman has been subsequently convicted of terror offenses.
 The person born in 1980 is also suspected of sending a string of letter bombs to the Social Democratic, Green League and Left Alliance parties' offices.

-A Finns Party Espoo city council member Jiri Keronen told that he "avows" the teachings of ONA and that he is republishing their works.
+A member of the Finns Party in the Espoo city council from 2021 to 2025, Jiri Keronen, told the media that he "avows" the teachings of ONA, and that he is republishing its works.

 On 9 May 2024, the Finns Party council expelled Timo Vornanen alongside Teuvo Hakkarainen from the party, because of the police suspecting that Timo Vornanen pointed at a group of people with a gun and then shot the ground after an argument on the 26 April in the Kamppi subdivision of Helsinki, outside a bar.
 After the shooting incident, Vornanen has been on sick leave from the parliament.

 He announced on May 14 that he'd give up his parliamentary committee seats to the rest of the Finns Party to decide on replacements.
 He also posted on Facebook that he would leave the Joensuu city council's Finns Party council group and create his own city council and parliamentary groups.

 Former MEP Teuvo Hakkarainen, on the other hand, was expelled from the party because he stood as a candidate for the European Parliament on the Freedom Alliance's list.
 He claims that he did this because the Finns Party's leadership had "left the field" and adopted a mentality of kicking people out if they even slightly questioned the party's leadership or criticised their actions.

+Members of the party, Juho Eerola and Kaisa Garedew, posted images containing derogatory gestures against Asian people in December 2025, after Miss Finland winner Sarah Dzafce posted an image on Instagram pulling the corners of her eyes with the caption, "eating with a Chinese person".